 - Construction and/or Street Signs

 This list is not intended to be comprehensive.
-For more information on what to bring/what not to bring, please refer to the Conditions Of Occupancy in the Waiver For Under-18 New Students.
+For more information on what to bring/what not to bring, please refer to the Conditions Of Occupancy in the Housing Policy.

 May I smoke in my bedroom, suite, or apartment?